ThinkUpLLC/ThinkUp/docs/source/userguide/api/posts/user_mentions.rst

 * **count**

     The number of results to display from this API call.
 Defaults to 20.
+Max is 200.
+If you supply something that is not a valid number, this argument will revert to its default value of 20.

 * **page**